-Much of the theory and practice behind MonkeyDo is about addressing the trade-offs we've made to live in a modern, technology-driven society.
+The practice behind MonkeyDo is, in many ways, about addressing the trade-offs we've made to live in a modern, technology-driven society.

 In this environment, many of our born instincts - like balancing or resting in a full squat - have become unnecessary for day-to-day survival.